Seville Cathedral: Gothic cathedral (after 1401)

 A number of architects worked on the project, often from other countries.
 In 1434, a Dutch master named Ysambert was placed in charge.
 He was followed from 1439 to 1454 by a French master named Carlín, and then by Juán Normán until 1472.
 After 1472 there were two master masons in charge, probably in an attempt to accelerate work.
 They were succeeded in 1497 by a Master Ximón (possibly Simón de Colonia), who was then succeeded in 1502 by Alfonso Rodríguez until 1513.

 By 1467 the eastern part of the cathedral had been completed.
 The stained glass windows were made after 1478 by Enrique Aleman.
 The enormous retable was designed in 1482 by Dutch artist Pieter Dancart, who worked on it until his death in 1487, when it was still unfinished.
 The crossing lantern (cimborrio) was completed before 1502 by Ximón and construction of the cathedral was completed in 1506–7.

 In 1511, however, the crossing lantern and some of the vaults collapsed, necessitating reconstruction.
 After some debate, the current crossing lantern, with its ornate lierne vaulting, was designed by Juan Gil de Hontañón the Elder in 1513 and completed in 1519.
 In 1526 the central part of Dancart's retable was complete, but its side sections were only completed between 1550 and 1594.
 After the completion of the Gothic cathedral, Seville's subsequent prosperity resulted in many additions to the building in Renaissance and Plateresque style.

 The crossing again collapsed in 1888, and work on the dome continued until at least 1903.
 The 1888 collapse occurred due to an earthquake and resulted in the destruction of "every precious object below" the dome at that time.

 Description

 The interior has the longest nave of any cathedral in Spain.
 The central nave rises to a height of 42 m.
 In the main body of the cathedral, the most noticeable features are the great boxlike choir loft, which fills the central portion of the nave, and the vast Gothic retable of carved scenes from the life of Christ.

 The builders preserved some elements from the ancient mosque.
 The mosque's sahn, that is, the courtyard for ablutions for the faithful to conduct their ritual cleansing before entering the prayer hall is known today as the Patio de los Naranjos.
 It contains a fountain and orange trees.
-However, the most well known is its minaret, which was converted into a bell tower known as the Giralda, and is now the city's most well-known symbol.
+However, the most well known is its minaret, which was converted into a bell tower known as the Giralda, a major symbol of the city.